When is the right time to become sexually active?

 Sure, everyone talks about sex.
 Your friends, magazines, and even your family.
-That’s why it’s hard to know when to become sexually active for the first time and what to expect.
+That’s why it’s hard to know when to become sexually active and what to expect.

 Am I ready for sex?

-Facts and myths about your first time:
+Here are some facts and myths about your first time:

 MYTH: The first time will be just like the movies.

-Okay, so you’ve decided to have sex. now what?
+Okay, so you’ve decided to have sex.
+Now what?

 What happens after I have sex?

 You may or may not turn into a unicorn. 🦄🦄 Kidding, obvi (or am I?).
 After you have sex for the first time, you might experience a lot of emotions and thoughts.
 For instance, you might wonder if partner enjoyed it, or you might be elated that sex enhanced your affection toward your partner.
 Perhaps you’re wondering why that wasn’t as great as you expected it to be, or how you’ve gone this long without experiencing that form of pleasure.
 Or maybe, you aren’t feeling anything different at all.
 Everyone is different, and no one thought, feeling, or emotion is “normal.”
 Regardless of what you’re thinking or feeling, don’t be afraid to talk to the person you had sex with, friends, family members, or even a mental health professional, if you are compelled to do so!
 You can also, of course, ask a question in the tabú community!
 We’ve got your back.